How Do I....?

 What format can I send you my audio master in?

-Option 1: Upload your files You can upload your files to us digitally when you place your order.
+You can upload your files to us digitally after you place your order.
 Your files should be .wav, .aif, .aiff or DDP at 44.1kHz and 16 bit.
 MP3s are not recommended, but we will accept them.
 You’ll also need to fill out the CD track form to ensure that your CDs will have the correct track order, codes...etc.

 What is audio mastering?